Matterhorn Bobsleds: 1990s–present

 On January 5, 2015, the attraction was closed for an extended refurbishment to prepare for the park's 60th anniversary.
 It reopened on May 22, 2015, with new special effects and updated animatronics.
-On the lift hills, the snowfall projection was replaced with the Abominable Snowman peering through a sheet of ice as the bobsleds ascend.
-The artificial screaming at the top of the lift was also removed.
-The red eyes were removed, and replaced with the Snowman roaring with the sound that he’s pursuing the bobsleds.
-A newer animatronic version of the Snowman appears at the top, while improved sound effects help create the illusion that it is in pursuit as the train descends down the mountain.
+The new Abominable Snowman was designed similarly to the Expedition Everest Yeti, where the creature would look more realistically to an actual ape like animal.
+The Snowman was given new vocal effects provided by Frank Welker.
+On the lift hills, the snowfall projection was replaced with the creature peering through a sheet of ice as the bobsleds ascend.
+The guest screams, and red eyes were removed being replaced by sound effects of the Snowman roars echoing in the tunnel.
+The crystal cavern was rethemed to a scene dubbed the "Hord" scene where the cavern has been filled with wreckage of older bobsleds, and former skyway buckets along with other mountain climbing equipment.
+New animatronics of the Snowman were also put in place, while improved sound effects help create the illusion that it is in pursuit as the train descends down the mountain.
 Disney's FastPass ride system was added to the attraction in April 2017.

 The Matterhorn once again closed on July 30, 2018, to redesign the waiting queue, and reopened on November 16, 2018.
 The front of the old Matterhorn entrance was reworked to accommodate a larger queue area.